 1The romani master spoke of an axis orthogonal to the four points of the compass.
 2He had a compound built that demonstrated this axis.
 3It was a place for its contemplation.
 4The master had an outside wall marked with the sigils of the diviners and the sailors, indicating that the vertical axis was a fitting topic for their study.

-1Near the shores of a pristine cerebrian lake, the romani master gave a discourse to gathered sailors and diviners.
-2When it had ended, one by one the sailors left, returning to the tasks of the day, aware that important words had been voiced.
-3The diviners withdrew also, but lingered longer on a nearby hillock, in expectation of a sign from fecund nature.
+1Near the shores of a pristine lake, the romani master discoursed to gathered sailors and diviners.
+2When he had finished, one by one the sailors left, returning to the tasks of the day, aware that important words had been said.
+3The diviners withdrew also, but lingered on a nearby hillock, in expectation of a sign from fecund nature.
 4Presently, they observed a powerful emanation from the lake.

 10. expounded on volcanoes

 1On the way to agalia, the romani master contemplated in a tent like a cucurbit.
 2One day, to a group of sailors, he expounded teachings on the volcanoes of cerebria.
 3One such volcano he depicted on a placard.
 4Sailors learned that, as much as they needed the volcanoes, the volcanoes needed them.

 1The romani master revered the three visiting voids.
 2He had a placard erected on a vast cerebrian plain, to remind passing sailors of the voids.
 3The placard depicted the sigil of the voids.

 12. approached a red-roofed abidance

 1On his way to the upper lands of cerebria, the romani master chanced upon an abidance with a blood-red roof.
 2In this abidance he deliberated for some time, on his plans to visit agalia and beyond.

 1The romani master, working in the red-roofed abidance, made an icon of several bloods.
 2This icon depicted, and he dedicated it to, a saint of his realm.